 The tagged metrics observer emits StatsD-compatible time-series metrics about the performance of your application with tags in the InfluxStatsD format.
-The tags added to the metrics are configurable: any tags that pass through the span.set_tag() function are filtered through a user-supplied whitelist in the configuration file.
+The tags added to the metrics are configurable: any tags that pass through the $set_tag()$ function are filtered through a user-supplied allowlist in the configuration file.